 Many of the meetings we have on the design team are actually structured exercises, like journey mapping or sparring, where the hour is broken into smaller, timed activities.
-The way we do journey mapping is to spend 10 minutes building a back story for our target persona, then spend most of the session mapping out an interaction they have with our products.
+The way we do journey mapping is to start with 10 minutes building a back story for our target persona, then spend most of the time mapping out an interaction they have with our products.
 Whoever was facilitating a journey mapping session would get the group started on the back story, then squeak the rubber chicken when it was time to move to the next phase.

 This worked well for getting the team used to the idea of the rubber chicken in general.
 And we needed that because the chicken is fun, but it’s also very loud and confronting.

 If you’ve never tried journey mapping or sparring, you totally should.
 You can find instructions in the Atlassian Team Playbook – our free, no-BS guide to getting $#!t done.

 2. Bringing the conversation back to center